osmandapp/web/main/docs/user/navigation/car-play.md

 - On your phone or tablet, turn on Bluetooth.
 - Pair your phone or tablet to your car.
 - Set the source for your car's audio system to Bluetooth.
-    - On your Android phone or tablet, open the Google Maps app Maps.
+    - On your Android phone or tablet, open the OsmAnd.
     - Tap your profile picture or initial Account Circle and then Settings Settings and then Navigation settings.
     - Choose an option:
        - To hear navigation from your car speakers, turn on Play voice over Bluetooth.